-- (c) If a referral is made to the Intermediary Matching Service by a party or on the Court's own motion, or an intermediary is appointed by the Court after referral (see '7.
-Intermediaries the process'), the witness's communication needs will be assessed and a written assessment report provided to the Court and the parties containing practical strategies and recommendations on how to best communicate with the witness.
-This assessment report will be provided at least 7 days before and will be discussed at the ground rules hearing, at which the Court may make or vary any direction for the fair and efficient conduct of the proceeding (see 5.1-5.5). - (d) The assessment report and discussion of it at the ground rules hearing help the parties in planning questions to ensure they are not improper as well as helping the Court in planning communication and the management of the case. - (e) Counsel will be directed to have a private consultation with the intermediary (if any) to assist in formulating questions, although control of questioning remains the responsibility of the Court (see 5.2(b), 5.2(c) and 6.1(h)). - (f) Ground rules for the questioning of the witness are established by directions of the Court or given in a ruling (see 5.1(f)). - (g) If a ground rules hearing is effective, there should be less need for an intermediary or the judicial officer to intervene in the questioning of the witness to ensure the questioning is fair and not improper. - (h) For cases where a Court on its own motion directs a ground rules hearing be held, or on its own motion appoints an intermediary, or in any case where the lateness of the direction or appointment does not allow time for a written assessment report, see 5.1(c), 5.1(d), 5.2, 6.2 and 7.1 respectively. - 4.3 Where directions for appropriate management and questioning are required, the Court should: - (a) invite submissions by the parties and recommendations by the intermediary (if any) at a ground rules hearing; - (b) set ground rules (directions) for the conduct of the questioning (see 5.1(f)).
+- (d) The assessment report and discussion of it at the ground rules hearing helps the parties in planning questions to ensure they are not improper as well as helping the Court in planning communication and the management of the case. - (e) Counsel18 will be directed to have a private consultation with the intermediary (if any) to assist in formulating questions, although control of questioning remains the responsibility of the Court (see [5.2(b)], [5.2(c)] 'Ground rules hearings the process' and [6.1(h)] 'Intermediaries an introduction'). - (f) Whether or not there is an intermediary appointed, ground rules for the questioning of the witness are established by directions of the Court or given in a ruling (see [5.1(f)] 'Ground rules hearings the process'). - (g) If a ground rules hearing is effective, there should be less need for intervention by an intermediary (if any) or the judicial officer in the questioning of the witness to ensure the questioning is fair and not improper.19 - (h) For cases where a Court on its own motion20 directs a ground rules hearing be held, or on its own motion appoints an intermediary, or in any case where the lateness of the direction or appointment does not allow time for a written assessment report, see [5.1(c)], [5.1(d)], [5.2] -'Ground rules hearings the process', and [6.2] 'Intermediaries an introduction' respectively. - 4.4 At a ground rules hearing, the court should: - (a) invite submissions by the parties and recommendations by the intermediary (if any); - (b) set ground rules (directions) for the conduct of the questioning (see [5.1(f)] 'Ground rules hearings the process').